 - Level 1 Paediatrics training - three years

-- Core Surgical Training
+- Core Surgical Training - two years

-- Core Psychiatry Training
+- Core Psychiatry Training - three years

-- General Practice Training
+- General Practice training - three years

 The curriculum for each specialty defines the process of training and the competencies needed for the award of a certificate of completion of training (CCT).
-The curriculum includes the assessment system for measuring trainees’ progress comprising workplace based assessment and knowledge based assessment.
+The 2021 curriculum and supporting documents are given below.

+The 2010 curriculum is available below.
 Previous versions of the curriculum are no longer available online but copies can be requested from firstname.lastname@example.org.

 The ARCP decision aid for each specialty defines the targets that have to be achieved for a satisfactory ARCP outcome at the end of each training year.
-ARCP decision aids were revised to reflect the changes to the assessment and review process from August 2014 and replace all previous versions.